Star Fleet Battles: Interregnum

 The new edition was a success, but could not stop the march of time.
 Wargaming as a whole had been on the decline since about 1980, and Task Force Games joined the list of established gaming companies that did not survive the '90s.
 The decline of TFG was gradual, and SFB suffered long before the company actually folded:

 Ultimately, however, the publisher was battered by market forces, a few bad decisions, and perhaps a lack of focus.
 The game system more or less disappeared from the market by the end of 1996 when ADB was unable to design new games without being paid for the previous ones.
 Two years of tedious negotiations were completed in January 1999 and Amarillo Design Bureau, Inc. was born.

 Since very early on, the publishing duties and design duties had actually been split, with the Amarillo Design Bureau (ADB) handling all of the product design, while TFG had published, and indicated what they wanted to produce.
 The end of TFG put everything under one house again, and ADB, Inc. spent some time picking up the pieces of nearly three years without SFB.
 The first order of business, in fact, was to reprint Basic Set and Advanced Missions which had been out of stock for about three years at this point.
 While they were at it, all the errata and questions were evaluated, and many sections of the rules were re-written in an effort to make the game clearer.
 These editions featured new cover colors and a '1999' legend at the bottom of the cover to show when they were printed.

 The time period between the last products from TFG, and ADB's announcement that they had re-secured the rights to the system were not entirely without new material.
 Bruce Graw published Star Fleet Times as an SFB newsletter about ten times a year, mostly during what was afterward called 'The Interregnum'.
 Its run ended with issue 50 in 2000, as it was considered that the internet served the same purpose (a regular way for the fans to keep in touch) much more efficiently.

 SFBOL and Print On Demand

 Since then, ADB, Inc. has gotten everything back in print, released a number of new products, and has seen the number of SFB players slowly grow again.
 This is in part due to the fact that it has a strong on-line community, encouraged by the company forum, and the existence of SFBOL.

-Star Fleet Battles On-Line is a software client that allows a person to play SFB against other people on the internet.
+Star Fleet Battles On-Line is a subscription online client that allows a person to play SFB against other people on the internet.
 While it does still require a personal understanding of the rules to play, the client does contain all the record-keeping functions of the game, and provides for some easier handling of places that require 'simultaneous' decisions (which have always been difficult in normal face-to-face play).